 CC is generally used when you need to include someone in an email conversation, but you don’t need to address them personally.
 You would enter your main contacts in the “To” field, while anyone else who may also need to see the conversation (but not be involved necessarily) would be entered in the CC field.
 Perhaps you’re working on a project with your team, but another department needs to keep an eye on progress.
 Just drop in the email addresses of the department head and they will receive a copy of all correspondence.

-BCC works in much the same way but, when you enter emails into this field, only you (the sender) will be able to see them.
-Blind Carbon Copy hides the email addresses entered from anyone else who receives the email, keeping sensitive contact data secure.
+BCC is similar, but when you enter the email addresses into this field, only you (the sender) will be able to see them.
+The difference between BCC and CC is that Blind Carbon Copy hides the email addresses entered from anyone else who receives the email, keeping sensitive contact data secure.
+And when someone replies all, no one but you and that responder are included in the response.
 BCC is great for marketing emails and newsletters but it is also useful for many other situations where sharing a long list of email addresses with a variety of people is not ideal.

 The End of CC and BCC?

 While both CC and BCC have been useful in the past, the way we communicate today means they are falling out of fashion.
-There is still a time and a place for both of these functions, but the move to a more informal way of speaking through group chats and messaging apps is beginning to prioritize features such as instant replies and real-time email awareness.
+There is still a time and a place for both of these functions, but the move to a more informal way of speaking through group chats and messaging apps are beginning to prioritize features such as instant replies and real-time email awareness

 Spike brings you the best of both worlds, combining legacy email features such as CC and BCC with a fresh new approach to email.
 Say hello to Conversational Email.
 We’ve ditched the distracting headers and signatures and developed a whole new approach to the way you communicate with your contacts.
 You can still use CC and BCC, but we’ve redesigned your email for real-time email awareness that encourages real-time responses—making everything a little more…well….conversational!